 The Moon is easy to find, and on one or two days in each month, it passes Mars in the sky.
-The following tables list the dates on which the Moon passes near the planet between October 2019 and August 2021:
+The following tables list the dates on which the Moon passed near the planet during its 2019-21 apparition:

 The Moon and Mars in Conjunction Some conjunctions can be really quite wide (click on the thumbnail for the full-size image, 8 KB).
 In this particular conjunction, photographed by the writer in October 2007, the waning gibbous Moon passed 4°.4 to the North of Mars in the pre-dawn sky.

 The Moon moves relatively quickly against the background stars in an Eastward direction, at about its own angular width (0º.5) each hour (about 12º.2 per day).
 Because it is relatively close to the Earth, an effect called parallax causes it to appear in a slightly different position (against the background stars) when seen from any two locations on the globe at any given instant; the further apart the locations, the greater the Moon's apparent displacement against the background stars.
 Therefore, for any given date and time listed in the table, the Moon will have appeared closer to Mars when seen from some locations than others.
 For this reason, the dates shown in the table should be used only for general guidance.

 Copyright Martin J Powell July 2019

 Site hosted by TSOHost